-- Certain Tiger Global entities may distribute up to 21,595,712 ordinary shares to their respective direct and indirect shareholders.
-Shares distributed to direct and indirect shareholders will not be subject to the lock-up restrictions described in this section. - 61,878,666 ordinary shares owned by the Hillhouse Vehicle will not be subject to the lock-up restrictions described in this section.
-41,059,672 ordinary shares owned by Best Alliance International Holdings Limited will not be subject to the lock-up restrictions described in this section. - Certain DST Global funds that are not selling shareholders, representing 155,134,363 ordinary shares, will not be subject to the lock-up restrictions described in this section and may potentially distribute such shares. - Max Smart Limited may pledge or create other security interest over the ordinary shares it holds to secure any of its or its affiliates' payment obligations, and dispose of such securities in connection with any collateral enforcement actions.
+- Certain Tiger Global entities may distribute up to 21,595,712 ordinary shares (in the form of ADSs or otherwise) to their respective direct and indirect shareholders.
+Shares distributed to direct and indirect shareholders will not be subject to the lock-up restrictions described in this section. - 66,428,666 ordinary shares (in the form of ADSs or otherwise) owned by the Hillhouse Vehicle will not be subject to the lock-up restrictions described in this section. - 41,059,672 ordinary shares (in the form of ADSs or otherwise) owned by Best Alliance International Holdings Limited will not be subject to the lock-up restrictions described in this section. - Certain DST Global funds that are not selling shareholders, representing 155,134,363 ordinary shares (in the form of ADSs or otherwise), will not be subject to the lock-up restrictions described in this section and may potentially distribute such shares. - Max Smart Limited may pledge or create other security interest over the ordinary shares it holds to secure any of its or its affiliates' payment obligations, and dispose of such securities in connection with any collateral enforcement actions.